mike-jacks/instant-hdr-backend/README.md

 ### Configuration

-The project includes a `railway.json` file with the correct build settings.
-If you need to configure manually in Railway dashboard:
+The project includes a `Dockerfile` and `railway.json` for deployment.
+Railway will automatically detect and use the Dockerfile.

-**Build Settings:**
+**Docker Build:**

+- Multi-stage Docker build for optimized image size
+- Uses Go 1.25 Alpine for building
+- Final image uses minimal Alpine Linux
+- Includes ca-certificates for HTTPS requests

+**Alternative (Nixpacks):**
+If you prefer to use Nixpacks instead of Docker, you can update `railway.json`:

 - **Build Command**: `go build -o server ./cmd/server`
 - **Start Command**: `./server`